cadojo/loopy.software/about/background/introduction/index.md

 #### Scientific Communication

-I will be honing my scientific communication skills over the next few years by writing open source notes --- and blog posts --- about technical topics of interest.
+I will be honing my scientific communication skills over the next few years by writing open source notes --- and [blog posts](/blog/) --- about technical topics of interest.
 This process will contribute the growing list of free educational resources, and will help me to grow as a technical communicator.
 I've found that writing (and coding) technical concepts really helps me to solidify my own knowledge.
-I hope to produce content in forms similar to MIT's excellent [Computational Thinking](https://computationalthinking.mit.edu/) series!
+I aspire to produce content in forms similar to MIT's excellent [Computational Thinking](https://computationalthinking.mit.edu/) series!